FabricationsHQ - Putting the Words to the Music

 And so to 'Open Arms' by Mariah Carey.

-The original, by Journey, is one of the most powerful and well known power ballads in the business and Steve Perry's vocal on that original (and his definitive live rendition from Houston in 1981), as regards lyrical phrasing, vocal control and delivery is, arguably, unsurpassable.
+The original, by Journey, is one of the most powerful and well known power ballads in the business and Steve Perry's vocal on that original (and his definitive live rendition from Houston in 1981), as regards lyrical phrasing, vocal control and delivery is, arguably, unsurpassed.

 Miss Carey takes a different approach.